 Earn Starwood Starpoints by taking Uber

-The SPG-Uber benefits program doesn’t require a credit card, but can certainly be enhanced by one (which we’ll get to in a moment).
+The SPG-Uber benefits program doesn’t require a credit card, but we thought this partnership was worth a mention.

 First the basics: You’ll need to join the Starwood Preferred Guest rewards program.
 Then, you’ll need to sign in to your SPG member account and link it to your Uber account.
 Finally, you’ll need to complete one stay at a Starwood property.

-After that, you’ll earn 1 Starpoint for every dollar spent on Uber rides (up to $10,000 per year).
+After that, you’ll earn 1 Starpoint for $1 spent on Uber rides (up to $10,000 per year).
+This is changing to 1 Starpoint per $2 in Feb.
+2017.
 It gets better for Uber rides you take while staying at a Starwood property, as you can earn even more points, with elevated Starwood status.
-If your Uber pick-up happens between the date you check in and 11:59 p.m. on the day you check out, you’ll earn:
+Through January 2017, if your Uber pick-up happens between the date you check in and 11:59 p.m. on the day you check out, you’ll earn:

 - Preferred members: 2 Starpoints per dollar spent with Uber